 Auctioning Class Action Representation

-Class actions feature severe agency problems, resulting from divergence of interests between class members and the class attorney.
+Class actions feature severe agency problems, resulting from the divergence of interests between class members and the class attorney.
 This paper proposes a novel mechanism for selecting the class attorney and aligning her interests with those of the represented class.
-The mechanism applies a combined percentage and hourly litigation fee structure, in which lawyers earn a percentage of the class’ common fund, and bear the same percentage over their time investment.
-To guarantee a maximum expected payoff for the class, we supplement this fee structure with a preliminary auction, in which the role of the lawyer is tendered using competitive bidding.
-We propose an auction mechanism which elicits bids equal to the net expected value for the class and extracts all rents from lawyers.
-We then extend the model and apply the proposed mechanism to litigation funding, and to alternative fee-shifting rules.
+The mechanism applies a combined percentage and hourly litigation fee structure, suggested by Polinsky and Rubinfeld (2003), in which lawyers earn a percentage of the class’ common fund, and bear the same percentage over their time investment.
+To guarantee a maximum expected payoff for the class, we supplement this fee structure with a preliminary two stages auction, in which the role of the lawyer is tendered using competitive bidding.
+We prove that the proposed auction would leave the class with the highest possible net payoff.
+The percentage taken by the lawyer would be the lowest possible, and the winning lawyer would be the one who produces the highest expected net payoff for the class.
+We then extend the model to cases where the attorney files the class action is compensated for her pre-filing investment, and to settlements.

 Keywords: Class Action, Litigation Funding, Insurance, Auction, Agency Problem